Lone Echo

 Lone Echo is a 2017 virtual reality adventure game developed by Ready At Dawn, and published by Oculus Studios.
 Set aboard a space station orbiting Saturn, it allows players to move in zero-gravity by grabbing and pushing off of the environment.
-In addition to the narrative single-player game, the title includes a team-based multiplayer sports mode called Echo Arena, which was also released as a stand-alone game.
+In addition to the narrative single-player game, the title includes a team-based multiplayer sports mode called Echo Arena, which was then taken out of Lone Echo, and released as a stand-alone game.
 A sequel, Lone Echo II, was announced in 2018 and released on October 12, 2021.

 Gameplay

 Lone Echo is a narrative adventure game consisting of both exploration and using tools and objects to solve puzzles.
 Of particular note is the game's locomotion system, which allows players to grab almost any surface, and either move themselves along or push off of the environment to float in a given direction.
 The player is also given wrist-mounted thrusters that can be used to change or finesse a trajectory.

 Players can pick up and move objects, as well as manipulate switches and control panels.
 In addition they are given a data scanner that can interface with machinery, and a plasma cutter than can cut through certain surfaces.
-As a service android, the player must repair damaged or inoperable systems, as well as aid and protect the station's sole human crew member, with whom they interact using dialog trees.
+As a service android, the player must repair damaged or inoperable systems, as well as aid and protect the station's sole human crew member, with whom they interact using dialogue trees.